 Let’s, then, draw out the cartoon’s stranger and more hilarious accusation that Darwinian botany is a botany in which plants take a political side, sporting or sprouting Phyrigian caps as partisans of liberty.
 Might other-than-human natures have moral and political prowesses and preferences, in addition to, or even as a subset of, their Loves?
-It is as if, to quote that later, flower-powered, libidinal revolutionist, Herbert Marcuse “Nature, too, awaits the Revolution.”
+It is as if, to quote that later, flower-powered, libidinal revolutionist, Herbert Marcuse “Nature, too, awaits the Revolution” (74).
 Reading Gillray’s image against itself, we can see that it bears hostile witness to something very like this thesis: not only flowers, but fish, fowl, reptiles, amphibians, and other mammals swell the ranks of the revolutionary invasion.
-A metamorphic front of half-human chimera (avian, simian, reptilian … asinine!) conveys the purportedly degrading message that it is the animal in and around human beings that drive their transnationally militant works and acts (in the guise of Jacobin “phil-anthropy”).
+A metamorphic front of half-human chimera (avian, simian, reptilian . . . asinine!) conveys the purportedly degrading message that it is the animal in and around human beings that drive their transnationally militant works and acts (in the guise of Jacobin “phil-anthropy”).

 We are supposed to laugh, of course, but also to be afraid.
-In the eyes of his critics, it seems, Darwin and his crew of enthusiastic, polymathic, dissenting Enlightenment savants – the Lunar Society, as they called themselves – represented a dangerous, Francophilic form of socially Utopian naturalism that drew force and authority from the wider, para-juridical domain of the earth.
-This position is clearly part, but not, I think, a well-grasped part, of the long-term rise of “natural right” political philosophy in general, and of Jacobin “natural Republicanism” in particular (Edelstein, 1-25).
+In the eyes of his critics, it seems, Darwin and his crew of enthusiastic, polymathic, dissenting Enlightenment savants—the Lunar Society, as they called themselves—represented a dangerous, Francophilic form of socially Utopian naturalism that drew force and authority from the wider, para-juridical domain of the earth.
+This position is clearly part—but not, I think, a well-grasped part—of the long-term rise of “natural right” political philosophy in general and of Jacobin “natural Republicanism” in particular (Edelstein 1–25).
 It is also clearly connected, as Devin Griffiths has recently argued, to Darwin’s increasing notoriety as a theorist of biological evolution.
 Yet both these orientations would read the flora and fauna in this image as allegories for human degradation.
 How might we instead thicken the notion of “radical pastoral” to account for the ridiculous and/or dire possibility of multinatural revolutionism found in Darwin’s representations of plant animacy and love?

-Another brilliant parody helps specify the logic – or the fantasy – that keeps turning Darwin’s Botanic Garden into a botany of liberation.
-Published anonymously four years prior to Gillray’s cartoon, The Golden Age: A poetical Epistle from Erasmus D--n, M.D. to Thomas Beddoes, M.D.
+Another brilliant parody helps specify the logic—or the fantasy—that keeps turning Darwin’s Botanic Garden into a botany of liberation.
+Published anonymously four years prior to Gillray’s cartoon, The Golden Age: A Poetical Epistle from Erasmus D--n, M.D. to Thomas Beddoes, M.D.
 (1794) purported to be written by Darwin to his friend and collaborator Thomas Beddoes, a famous experimental chemist and notorious apologist for the September Massacres.
 More outrageous, even, than “Jacobins,” The Golden Age hails Darwinian plants as veritable sans-culottes.
 (Yes, plants without pants.)
 In fact, The Golden Age attempts to expose the whole Darwinian project of versified botany as an awkward, obvious attempt to clothe the “broad,” “brawny” butts of the Paris street in decorous poetic pantaloons.
-“Attend,” calls the poem’s pseudo-Darwin to his Sans-Culottist comrade, “While in Rhyme’s Galligaskins I enclose / The broad posteriors of thy brawny prose” (B2).
+“Attend,” calls the poem’s pseudo-Darwin to his sans-culottist comrade, “While in Rhyme’s Galligaskins I enclose / The broad posteriors of thy brawny prose” (B2).